Guldgubbar

 Having said that, there are certainly figure foils produced with patrieces.
 And they are great in numbers because of the possibility of mass production.
 The one to the left is one of the 70 pieces made by the same patrix, found at Möllegård on Bornholm island.
 From the back side I have reconstructed the patrix (right) and the forms are rather angular and stiff.

-I would say that this figure foil represents the edge of skill in this practice.
+The figure foil to the left represents the edge of skill in this practice.